• Menu

 Timing is important when grilling steaks so if you are unsure on when the steak is done use a meat thermometer while cooking.
 One of my favourites is the Deiss PRO Digital Meat Thermometer as it’s very easy to use and doesn’t take up much space.

-Here’s a guide for cooking a 1.5-inch thick steak.
+Here’s a guide for how long to grill a 1.5-inch thick steak.

 Rare: 1½ mins per side (an internal temperature of 120 – 125 F)